How To Catch Trout In A Stream: 19 Best Guide Tips

 12. Cover The Spot Thoroughly, Then Move On

-Too many guys rush in make a few cast and then rush to the next spot.
-They miss so many fish because of this and they fish all over the place.
+Too many guys rush into a spot, make a few casts, and then rush to the next spot.
+They miss so many fish because of this, and they fish all over the place.
 They just cast aimlessly and don’t cover the spot thoroughly.

 I grid or pattern every spot.
-I fan cast with lures or move my lure 3 feet up or 3 feet down. with baits, I make sure I fish in lines from the top of the spot to the bottom and fish every 1 foot before I more.
+I fan-cast with lures or move my lure 3 feet up or 3 feet down. with baits, I make sure I fish in lines from the top of the spot to the bottom and fish every 1 foot before I move.

-I don’t know how many time I have been silently fishing and I hear a noise and look sown the river and 200 feet away some newbie anglers is splashing his way up the river and fishing every spot he sees.
+I don’t know how many times I have been silently fishing, and I hear a noise and look down the river and 200 feet away some newbie angler is splashing his way up the river and fishing every spot he sees.

-I tell my clients, it’s better to tip toe your way 6 feet into the river to get to the spot you want to fish and catch big fish right away, then it is to stomp in, spook every fish and then need to wait an hour for them to settle down and start feeding again.
+I tell my clients that it’s better to tip-toe your way 6 feet into the river to get to the spot you want to fish and catch big fish right away than it is to stomp in, spook every fish, and then need to wait an hour or two for them to settle down and start feeding again.

 If they hear you, your chances for big trout go way, way, way down.